The last thing you want to be is a depressed mom. Here are some things that could be behind those feelings.

 You are not sentenced to depression forever.

-You can find help and hope and healing.
+And, you can find help and hope and healing.

 If you are stressed, overwhelmed, or drained… you aren’t alone.